PateShin/tp/docs/UserGuide.md

    - The name must be fully typed to find; partial names will not yield a search result.
    - Multiple names can be searched.
 - `:phone`, Search by phone number.
+  - At least a 3-digit number is required.
 - `:email`, Search by email address.
+  - Finds keywords contained in the email, not the exact keywords.
 - `:id`, Search by employee ID.
+  - 6-digit numbers are required and must be between 100001 and 999999.
 - `:year`, Search by year joined.
+  - 4 digits of the number are required, and it must be between 2010 and 2099.
 - `:tag`, Search by tag.

 Example: